West Valley Mega Site

 Planned uplift

-ADOT’s SR-85 planned fiber build-out to strenghten corridor capacity and path diversity, improving dark fiber availability, lateral distance and latency profiles.
+ADOT's planned SR-85 fiber build-out (mileposts 120-154) to strengthen corridor capacity and path diversity.

 Resilience, Redundancy & HA by design